 #7: Cost of living index

-The cost of living index gives Stacks of coins next to calculatorinsight into the disposable income of people in a city.
+The cost of living index gives insight into the disposable income of people in a city.
 It also gives the investor an idea of their operating costs in one city versus their costs in another city.
 The cost of living influences migration rates in and out of a city.
 People will generally move to cities with a lower cost of living if it offers the same economic opportunities.
 But locations with the most opportunities also tend to have a higher cost of living.

 Finally, these numbers are nothing in themselves; they only become significant when used as a means of comparing one location against another.
 For instance, if two cities show the same promise of economic growth but property prices are lower in one city, the city with lower property prices offers better opportunities.
 That’s because there may still be a lot of room for home values to appreciate in that location.